-Meet Lyn Slater a 63 years old, full-time professor at Fordham University’s Graduate School of Social Service, who just happened to accidently fall into the world of fashion.
+Meet Lyn Slater a 63 years old, full-time professor at Fordham University’s Graduate School of Social Service, who just happened to accidentally fall into the world of fashion.
 It all started when she was outside of New York City Fashion Week, wearing a Yohji Yamamoto suit and carrying a Chanel bag as she waited for her friend.
 “All of a sudden these photographers started to surround me and take pictures of me,” Slater, 63, told TODAY Style.
 “A couple of journalists from Japan had approached me and were asking questions.
 Tourists started to see this and thought, ‘That must be some important person in fashion!’ so they started to take pictures of me.
 I had a huge crowd of people around me.”
 This was the moment that her friend called her an “Accidental Icon” which is how she came up with the name for her blog now brand.

 If you’ve been looking for inspiration on career changes, at what age to navigate them and how to live your best life then you are reading the right article.